IvanGutierrez0/Chatter/PartList.md

 These modules take a range of input voltages and output one steady voltage fixed by the module.
 In this case we will be using the --completar-- module.
 It is also recommended to put a 100 nF capacitor to smoothen even further the output voltage.

 ### Where to buy all the powering devices?
+We have a lot of options to buy the components for powering the device and they will be pretty cheap (excluding the batteries).

+The 18650 are widely available on the different online sellers, nonetheless, you can also find them in any **electronics shop near you**.
+They are commonly used to power flashlights or portable fans so you won't have trouble finding one.
+Just check that the battery capacity advertised **doesn't exceed the 3500 mAh limit**.

+All the other parts (TP4056, --completar-- and case for the batteries) are also common on the internet but, as a personal recommendation, Aliexpress is a clear winner for these things.
+If you need these parts for a heavy-duty application it may not be a good option, but for our use is the best option if you take into account the price you are paying.

+If you experience **overheating** in your device you may also need to buy a heatsink and some thermal compound.

+## The LoRa module

+## Watching the messages

+## Other components
+We now have a list of simple and cheap components that we also need to complete our build.
+These components don't pack a lot of functionality but they are essential and it will impact both the look of the device and the development of it.

+### Buttons and Switches
+These devices will allow us to text our friend as well as selecting the different settings for our device and turning it on or off.

+### Cables and resistors
+Unless you are building it already soldered to a PCB, wire are an essential part of your project and dupont wires are the easiest to use with a prototyping board.
+Make sure to buy male-male, female-female and male-female wires so the wiring process is as easy as possible.

+We will also need resistors for all the buttons to act as a pull-down or pull-up resistor.
+You can buy a kit of different resistors or buy just 100k resistors.
+If you plan on digging deeper in the electronics world, take the kit of different resistors, as common will be an understatement for how much they appear in a circuit.

+### Prototyping board
+If you have ever used an Arduino or built any electronic circuit before, you know what a prototyping board or breadboard is.
+It is used to build circuits without the need of soldering to a PCB.
+Whether you are building it with a custom PCB or not, a breadboard is necessary to test all the components before final assembly.

+### Where to buy?
+All these components are easy to find in every electronics shop as it is common to find them in any build.
+If you don't have access to these kinds of stores near you, you can always buy them from Aliexpress at a really low price.